ArchiveBox/abx-spec-behaviors/README.md

 ## `BehaviorBus`

-`BehaviorBus` extends [`EventTarget`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) and is a simple event bus that can consumer/emit events and dispatch event listener callbacks.
+`BehaviorBus` extends [`EventTarget`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) and is a simple event bus that can consume/emit events + dispatch event listener callbacks.
 `BehaviorEvent` extends [`CustomEvent`](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent), both are based on the normal DOM event system / standard types and require no extra libraries.

 Event listeners attached by `BehaviorBus.attachBehaviors([...])` look like this: